A Perfect Day in Middleton

 Pleasant View Golf Course

-LUNCH: No need to even leave the course, you can enjoy The Goat Hill Grill, open for outdoor seating — weather permitting — and there is a full-service bar.
+FOOD: No need to even leave the course, you can enjoy The Goat Hill Grill, open for outdoor seating — weather permitting — and there is a full-service bar.
 The grill offers Wisconsin bar fare such as cheese curds, fried pickle spears, burgers, sandwiches, and more.
 The Grill also serves light breakfast options, like English muffins and bagels — and the heartier Hole-N-One breakfast, all before 11 a.m.

 ON THE WATER

 LUNCH: After a morning on the water, grab lunch and continue enjoying the outdoors with a picnic in one of Middleton’s parks.
-Pick up provisions at Metro Market or Willy Street Co-op grocery, or grab a delicious meal to-go from Gino’s Italian Deli, Craftsman Table & Tap, Camino Real Mexican Restaurant, Taqueria Gonzalez Mexican restaurant, Red’s Falbo Brothers pizza, Mid Town Pub, Amber Indian Cuisine, Jimmy John’s, and more.
+Pick up provisions at Metro Market or Willy Street Co-op, or grab a delicious meal to-go from ILike Sushi, Gino’s Italian Deli, Taqueria Jalisco, Amber Indian Cuisine, Jimmy Johns, and more.

 A Perfect Day in Middleton —